-This is an all-in-one comprehensive fitness trainer and 16GB music player.
+Another highly rated product on Amazon, the Sony Smart-B Trainer is an all-in-one comprehensive fitness trainer and 16GB music player.

-The Smart B-Trainer’s compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
+The compact, in-ear design houses six integrated sensors (including GPS) that dish out 11 different measurements.
 This includes calories burned, distance, time, speed, pace, pitch, steps, strides, route and altitude.
 An impressive list, indeed.

 Smart B-Trainer periodically updates you with heart rate distance, pace or anytime you like at the push of a button.
 The smartphone app allows you to set goals and fitness level, and will then guide you day by day with target heart rates for efficient fat-burning and stamina increasing sessions.

 Just to mention – the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.

 A Kickstarter funded project, Aware is a Bluetooth headphone with a host embedded biometric sensors that measure data such as heart rate, calories burned, speed, distance, steps, and cardio zone.
 You can also wake up to a comprehensive sleep report each morning.